- Build sustainable and egalitarian relationships with community partners

 Charles Bermingham

-Clinical Associate Professor, Counseling Psychology
+Clinical Professor, Counseling Psychology

 Training Background: PhD in Counseling Psychology, University of Iowa, 2016